-Some parents irked over Civil War homework assignment
+‘Insensitive’ Civil War homework irks elementary school parents

 "They have to go home and asked their loved ones for assistance with this,” the woman said.
 “Did they think of how offensive that would be for the loved ones to have think of making a wanted poster?"

-The mother said Elizabeth Scott Elementary is a melting pot of students from different backgrounds and to point one out is insensitive.
+The mother called Elizabeth Scott Elementary a melting pot of students from different backgrounds and to point one out was insensitive.

-One day after students received the school assignment, the teacher sent an email to parents which reads in part:
+One day after students received the school assignment, the teacher sent an email to parents which read, in part:

 "I need to make an important adjustment to one of the choices.
-I apologize for not making the correction prior to sending it home today,” the email states.
+I apologize for not making the correction prior to sending it home today.”

-However, the teacher's apology was not enough for one of the parents.
+However, the teacher's apology was not enough for one parent.

-"I think she needs to do one in class to the children -- especially the ones that were offended and effected by this to let them know she didn't mean any harm that it was taken out of context and will never happen again,” the mother said.
+"I think she needs to do one in class to the children -- especially the ones that were offended and affected by this to let them know she didn't mean any harm, that it was taken out of context and will never happen again,” the mother said.

 When asked about the curriculum, Chesterfield County Public Schools Spokesperson Shawn Smith said the class was studying the underground railroad, Harriet Tubman, etc. and that students were given the homework assignment and told to pick three of the nine tasks.